"The outsourcing party is over" Labour will promise today – and the call to end PFI is supported by some unlikely figures.

 - Introduce more transparency for companies who win public contracts: “Labour would extend FOI rules to all private companies given a contract to provide public services.”

 - Force contractors to give their employees the same pay and conditions as public sector staff doing the equivalent work.

 Public opinion on outsourcing has been clear for years.
 Let’s hope something positive comes from the collapse of Carillion – a Labour government with the determination to act against ripoff PFI deals.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.